On asymptotically automatic sequences: Classification problems

 \begin{proof}[Proof of Proposition \ref{prop:class:multiplicative}] { If $\bb a \simeq \bf 0$ there is nothing to prove, so assume that this is not the case.
-We further use an argument similar to one employed in \cite{Konieczny-2020} to reduce to the case where $\bb a$ is completely multiplicative.
+As a preliminary simplification, we will use an argument similar to one employed in \cite{Konieczny-2020} to reduce to the case where $\bb a$ is completely multiplicative.
 Let $p$ be a large prime.
 It follows from the pigeon-hole principle that there exists $i,r,r' \in \NN_0$ with $0 \leq r,r' < k^i/p$ and $\gcd(k,r) = \gcd(k,r') = 1$ such that $r \not \equiv r' \bmod p$ and

 As a consequence, for almost all $n \in \NN_0$ with $k^i n + r' \not \equiv 0 \bmod{p}$ we have

 Let $j \in \NN$.
 By \eqref{eq:class:858:52}, for almost all $n \in \NN_0$ with $k^i n + r \equiv p^j \bmod{p^{j+1}}$ we have